 Nearest train station: Matlock train station (6 mile/10 km)

-From the train station at Matlock, you would then need to catch a bus to Eton.
+From the train station at Matlock, you would then need to catch a bus to Elton.

 Facilities on the walk

-There are no public toilets available at the start of the walk at Eton.
+There are no public toilets available at the start of the walk at Elton.

-On the walk route, there are no toilets, however, if you needed a toilet there are two options, both slightly off the route, but there’s a public toilet at Middleton (400 m) and also one at Youlgreave (200 m) too.
+On the walk route, there are no toilets, however, if you needed a toilet there are two options, both slightly off the route, but there’s a public toilet at Middleton (400 m) and also one at Youlgreave (200 m) too (Donations accepted so take some change with you).

 You’ll spot the Duke of York pub in the village, but this is only open from 8.30 pm, so no good for a post-walk drink!